thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

 And the problem comes from an evolution in the meaning and intent of Ansible *roles*.

 When I first started using roles, the documentation gave examples of roles with names such as *webserver* and *appserver*.
-Which made complete sense, and is fine when you're learning and trying out some examples with Vagrant VMs.
-However the role of a production webserver can be complex underneath that high level moniker.
+Which made complete sense, in the same was as a developer role, or project manager role.
-And it's here where I find roles can get messy.
+However, using this high level meaning of role to define (or hide) complex configurations is where I find things get messy.

 As I built roles for real production services the list of tasks grew, and it became clear something was wrong.
-It looks all neat and clean in the site.yml, but the mess is simply pushed into the ~/tasks/main.yml file.
+It looks all neat and clean in the site.yml, but the mess is simply lurking in the ~/tasks/main.yml file.
 I'm using roles as Ansible wants me to (and Ansible clearly wants us to), but the results can be ugly, sometimes very ugly.

 This manifests as broken playbooks, lack of code-reuse, inflexibility, and continual tweaking.